 While the back and forth around this whole drama has been plentiful, and for the gossip lovers incredibly juicy, the most memorable moment in the interview came when Woods explained why she wanted to come on the show.

-One calls to mind Janet Jackson and the harassment she dealt with after the infamous Super Bowl wardrobe malfunction, while Justin Timberlake threw her under the bus, or the fallout from Azealia Banks reporting Russell Crowe to the police for battery in 2016.
-After being called a liar and fielding a barrage of attacks, the incident was finally confirmed by Wu Tang's RZA (who himself had claimed Banks was lying).
+One calls to mind Janet Jackson and the harassment she dealt with after the infamous Super Bowl wardrobe malfunction, while her Justin Timberlake threw her under the bus, or Azealia Banksreporting Russell Crowe to the police for battery in 2016.
+After years of being called a liar and a barrage of attacks were finally confirmed by Wu Tang's RZA (who himself had claimed Banks was lying).
 As Pinkett Smith voiced during the interview, "Well, you know what they say: Black women can be the most disregarded and disrespected creatures on Earth."

 By the end of Woods’ conversation at the Red Table, the point of the episode was not so much to absolve her of all responsibility, but to say that black women, like anyone else, should be allowed to make mistakes without being dragged through the mud.
 As the internet has been quick to point out, Kardashian has been not only on the receiving end of unfair criticism but has also allegedly committed some acts against girl code herself.
 “I may have done something wrong but whatever I did I don’t think I deserve this,” Woods said.
 “It’s not fair.”